zulip/zulip/docs/documentation/api.md

   [OpenAPI configuration](../documentation/openapi.md) at
   `zerver/openapi/zulip.yaml`.
-* The top-level templates live under `templates/zerver/api/*`, and are written using the markdown framework that powers our [user docs](../documentation/user.md), with some special extensions for rendering nice code blocks and example responses.
+* The top-level templates live under `templates/zerver/api/*`, and are written using the Markdown framework that powers our [user docs](../documentation/user.md), with some special extensions for rendering nice code blocks and example responses.
 We expect to eventually remove most of these files where it is possible to